 Because the Additional EBRD Condition was not satisfied prior to the Company Merger Effective Time, EBRD has not purchased \$10.0 million of Holdings Common Shares A at the Company Merger Effective Time pursuant to the EBRD subscription agreement.
-Pursuant to the EBRD subscription agreement, either Swvl or EBRD may each elect to terminate the EBRD subscription agreement because the investment framework agreement was not entered into on or prior to May 25, 2022.
-As of the date of this prospectus such subscription agreement has not been terminated and negotiations of such agreement between the parties are ongoing, but any delay or failure to enter into such agreement or any other reason may result in Swvl or EBRD electing to terminate the EBRD subscription agreement.
+However, if the Additional EBRD Condition is satisfied or waived on or prior to May 25, 2022, EBRD will purchase 1,000,000 Holdings Common Shares A for an aggregate purchase price of \$10.0 million pursuant to the EBRD subscription agreement.